-The production of copies of the sound recording titled 'The Glory (????) of the human voice', RCA Victor Gold Seal GD61175, containing recordings of musical works performed by Florence Foster Jenkins [a sound recording; the question marks in parentheses belong to the
+The production of copies of the sound recording titled 'The Glory (????) of the human voice', RCA Victor Gold Seal GD61175, containing recordings of musical works performed by Florence Foster Jenkins [a sound recording; the question marks in parentheses belong to the original title]

-My clicking now on the link http://cidoc.ics.forth.gr/docs/cidoc_crm_version_4.0.pdf, and thus downloading on my PC a reproduction of the electronic file titled 'Definition of the CIDOC Conceptual Reference Model... version 4.0' that is stored on the ICS FORTH's servers in a printed text]
+My clicking now on the link http://cidoc.ics.forth.gr/docs/cidoc crm version 4.0.pdf>, and thus downloading on my PC a reproduction of the electronic file titled 'Definition of the CIDOC Conceptual Reference Model... version 4.0' that is stored on the ICS FORTH's servers in Heraklion, Crete

-Heraklion, Crete

-The second print run, in 1978, of 'The complete poems of Stephen Crane, edited with an introduction by Joseph Katz' (ISBN '0-8014-9130-4'), a publication dated 1972 [publication of
+The second print run, in 1978, of 'The complete poems of Stephen Crane, edited with an introduction by Joseph Katz' (ISBN '0-8014-9130-4'), a publication dated 1972 [publication of a printed text]

-Properties: R26 produced things of type (was produced by): F3 Manifestation Product Type
+R26 produced things of type (was produced by): F3 Manifestation Product Type

-R27 used as source material (was used by): F24 Publication Expression R28 produced (was produced by): F54 Utilized Information Carrier
+R27 used as source material (was used by): F24 Publication Expression R28 produced (was produced by): F54 Utilised Information Carrier